Steelers' Conner scores 2 TDs, Hodges wins first start - WHIZ News

-CARSON, Calif.
-(AP) — James Conner scored two touchdowns, Devin Bush recovered a pair of turnovers and Devlin Hodges won his first NFL start as the Pittsburgh Steelers held off the Los Angeles Chargers 24-17 on Sunday night.
+“It’s nice to get a win in my first start.
+It’s something I have always dreamed about,” said Hodges, who got the shirt for $5 in Venice Beach on Saturday.
+“I’ve always had a belief in myself and it’s just amazing.”

+It is only the fifth time in 26 games in franchise history that the Steelers have won a road game with a quarterback making his first start.

-Conner had his first game with both a rushing and receiving touchdown and accounted for 119 scrimmage yards (41 rushing, 78 receiving).
+James Conner had his first game with both a rushing and receiving touchdown and accounted for 119 scrimmage yards (41 rushing, 78 receiving).
+He suffered a quad injury during the third quarter and did not return.

-Hodges, who was elevated into the starting spot after Mason Rudolph suffered a concussion last week against Baltimore, didn’t look fazed.
-He completed 15 of 20 for 132 yards and benefited from a running game that helped control the clock.
-Benny Snell led the way with 75 yards on 17 carries.

-Bush forced turnovers on the Chargers second and third drives.
-The rookie linebacker scored his first NFL touchdown when he scooped up a backward pass from Philip Rivers that Melvin Gordon was unable to handle and went 9 yards to give the Steelers a 7-0 lead
+On defense, Devin Bush recovered a pair of turnovers, including returning a fumble for his first NFL touchdown.

+“It was a big win for us on the road in a very fragile state,” Tomlin said.
+“I think we had a lot of quality efforts tonight from a lot of people.”

+“We dug ourselves in a hole.
+I still believe in this football team.
+We dug ourselves in a hole and I believe we’ll dig our way out,” coach Anthony Lynn said.

-After Henry’s 11-yard TD catch made it 24-17, Los Angeles tried an onside kick with 1:28 remaining but it was recovered by Steelers.
-The Chargers forced a three-and-out and got the ball at the 1 after a punt, but Rivers was picked off by Cameron Sutton to preserve the Steelers win to improve to 2-4.
+After Henry’s 11-yard TD catch made it 24-17, Los Angeles tried an onside kick with 1:28 remaining, but it was recovered by Steelers cornerback Cameron Sutton.
+The Chargers forced a three-and-out and got the ball at the 1 after a punt, but Rivers was picked off by Sutton to preserve the Steelers’ win and improve to 2-4.

-Rivers was 26 of 44 for300 yards with two touchdowns and two interceptions while Henry, who missed the past four games due to a knee injury, had eight receptions for 100 yards.

-Conner gave the Steelers a 14-0 lead with 4:39 remaining in the first quarter with a 12-yard run around left end on a nice block from left tackle Alejandro Villanueva.
+“It’s pretty tough.
+I don’t know if we’ve been down by three touchdowns, but we’ve had a comeback like this before,” said Rivers, who was 26 of 44 for 300 yards with two touchdowns and two interceptions.
+“It’s tough but our guys believed.
+You saw we gave ourselves a chance.
+They pin you down there on the 1 and have to go 99 yards with no timeouts, that’s about as rough as it gets.”

+Bush scooped up a backward pass from Rivers that Melvin Gordon was unable to handle and went 9 yards to give the Steelers a 7-0 lead

 Conner put Pittsburgh up by three touchdowns with 6:34 remaining in the second when he caught a short pass from Hodges and went 26 yards up the right sideline after Chargers linebacker Jatavis Brown was unable to tackle the third-year running back at the 25.